An earthy, woody and whiskey aroma, very grounding.

 Nearly 100% Ketones, eremophilone and santalcamphor.

-Brown to yellowish brown in colour, viscous (honey like), whiskey woody aroma.
+Brown to yellowish brown in colour, viscous (honey like) consistency, and a whiskey, woody aroma.

 Other Common Names:

 Buddha Wood, Bastard Sandalwood, False Sandalwood.